chenxiaolong/ipmi-fan-control/README.md

 If ipmi-fan-control was installed from a package, update `/etc/ipmi-fan-control.toml` to match the desired configuration and then enable and start the `ipmi-fan-control` systemd service.

 If built from source, make a copy of [`config.sample.toml`](config.sample.toml) and update the values to match your server's configuration.
-Then, make sure `ipmitool` is installed as it is required for controlling the fans.
-Finally, run `ipmi-fan-control` with:
+Then, run `ipmi-fan-control` with:

 ```sh
 # Debug